AlekseyShibayev/performance-repair-starter/README.md

 Spring Boot Starter

-Этот стартер содержит следующие подмодули:
-1. EntityExtractor - надстройка над Spring Data Jpa и Criteria API, помогающая устранять проблемы с производительностью jpa слоя.
+This starter contains:
+1. EntityExtractor - Superstructure over Criteria API and Spring Data.
+Expands Spring Data by EntityGraph and Slice.
+2. DynamicEntityGraph - Human-readable API for preparing JPA entity graph.
+3. SliceToPageAdapter - Need for replace Page to Slice in third-party library.